Spring Vegetable Gardening Schedule for Temperate Climates

 Vegetables You Can Plant Before the Last Frost

-Hardy vegetables such as kale, leaf lettuce, parsley, spinach and turnips can all be planted from seed four to six weeks before the last expected frost.
+Hardy vegetables such as kale, leaf lettuce, parsley, spinach and turnips can all be planted from seed 4-6 weeks before the last expected frost.
 On the same date, asparagus, broccoli, onion, rhubarb and other seedlings can be transplanted if they got a head start indoors.
-About two weeks later, cauliflower and Chinese cabbage can be transplanted, and beets, carrots, parsnips and radishes can be planted from seed.
+About 2 weeks later, cauliflower and Chinese cabbage can be transplanted, and beets, carrots, parsnips and radishes sown from seed.

 Get these cool-season vegetables in the ground early, particularly in hot climates.
 Lettuce plants can be very productive in late spring and early summer, but they will go to seed and no longer produce tender leaves once it gets too hot.